-Electronic recording or transmitting devices or smart devices (i.e. cell phones, smart watches, calculators, etc.) will not be normally allowed during a final examination unless the instructor has specifically given permission.
+Electronic recording or transmitting devices or smart devices (e.g., cell phones, smart watches, and programmable calculators, etc.) will not normally be allowed during a final examination unless the instructor has specifically given permission to use these devices.

 Students should note that instructors will take reasonable precautions to prevent cheating and disruptions during the examination.